liveviews/liveviews/README.md

 # LiveViews

 This is a list of libraries for creating web applications that handle user interaction with the [DOM](https://en.wikipedia.org/wiki/Document\_Object\_Model) on the server.
 These libraries take a different approach from older server-driven browser UIs that simulated a desktop GUI toolkit.
-They do not lock the developer into working with predefined components; they operate at the level of HTML (DOM) rather than GUI widgets.
+They do not lock the developer into working with predefined components; most operate at the level of HTML (DOM) rather than GUI widgets.

 The list strives to be complete rather than [awesome](https://github.com/sindresorhus/awesome).
 You may see libraries that are not maintained or ready for production.